 On top of Jones and anti-Semitic conspiracy theories, we have to add the one that seems to be the most important of all: The kind of anti-American conspiracy theories pushed by Islamists.
 For instance, the Washington Post reports that the brothers were apparently motivated by the wars in Iraq and Afghanistan and atrocities committed by U.S. soldiers there.
 As with many conspiracy theories, there is a grain of truth here — American soldiers really have done some horrible things in those countries.
 But Tsarnaev went beyond the evidence by telling people that “in Afghanistan, most casualties are innocent bystanders killed by American soldiers.”
 In fact, according to the U.N., the Taliban is responsible for the vast majority of civilian deaths — 81 percent in 2012.

-63 thoughts on “Why we should be concerned Tamerlan Tsaernev read Infowars”
+63 responses to “Why we should be concerned Tamerlan Tsaernev read Infowars”

 I enjoyed this article, yours is a refreshing perspective.
 I would also like to thank you for your writing on GMOs, which has shifted my thinking on that subject.